simonambridge/Oracle_to_Cassandra/README.md

 </pre>

 <br>
+<h3>Use SparkSQL To Create A DataFrame That Matches Our Target Table in Cassandra</h3>
-We'll select the columns that we want for the Cassandra table into a new dataframe called "emps_lc_subset":
+We'll select the columns that we want into a new dataframe called "emps_lc_subset":
+We can do it like this using SparkSQL to join records in the temprary tables that we registered above:
 <pre lang="scala">
 scala> val emps_lc_subset = sqlContext.sql("SELECT employee_id, first_name, last_name, email, phone_number, hire_date, salary, commission_pct FROM empTable")

 emps_lc_subset: org.apache.spark.sql.DataFrame = [employee_id: decimal(6,0), first_name: string, last_name: string, email: string, phone_number: string, hire_date: timestamp, salary: decimal(8,2), commission_pct: decimal(2,2)]
 </pre>

 And we now have the schema we're looking for to match the Cassandra target table.